abotzki/chip_seq_training/README.md

 <br>

-⚡️ After reads have finished mapping, check the mapping statistics and reads output
+⚡️ After reads have finished mapping, check the mapping statistics output.

 ❓ How many alignment are reported per sample?

 ❓ Does the mapping ratio seem good enough?

-❓ What is the alignment file format?

 🪩 Check the mapping statistics with **Samtools flagstat** : *tabulate descriptive stats for BAM datset*